jupyter-book/thebe/docs/minimal_example.rst

      }
    </script>

-In this case, ``requestKernel: true`` asks Thebelab to request a kernel immediately upon being loaded, and ``binderOptions`` provides the repository that Binder will use to give us a Kernel.
+In this case, ``requestKernel: true`` asks Thebe to request a kernel immediately upon being loaded, and ``binderOptions`` provides the repository that Binder will use to give us a Kernel.

-Next, we'll load Thebelab from a CDN:
+Next, we'll load Thebe from a CDN:

 .. raw:: html